MohanKamboj/logeevntprocessor/README.md

 # Log Event Processor

-## To can implement this via Spring batch job with easy
+## We can implement this via Spring batch job with easy
 - I use plain java to implement it.
 - implmented via Command design pattern.
 - Used Completable Future to process the read , parse and write the in DB.